20 Night Package

 PM: Canopy Camp Grounds

 Among all the fantastic birding sites we have visited on this week’s Panama birding tour, the Canopy Camp grounds and trails merit some more exploration as well!
-This afternoon is ours to enjoy the nearby trails accessible from the lodge, the verbenas full of hummingbird and butterfly activity, where we hope to see Violet-bellied Hummingbird, Pale-bellied Hermit, Long-billed Starthroat, Blue-throated Goldentail and if lucky, a stunning Ruby-Topaz Hummingbird feeding here.
-Barred Puffbird, Spot-crowned Barbet, Olivaceous Piculet, White-headed Wren, King Vulture, Red-rumped Woodpecker and Streak-headed Woodcreeper are birds we may encounter this afternoon.
-If desired, we can hike up the slope to stand in the shadows of two giant Cuipo trees, standing like gates to rich mature forest.
+This afternoon is ours to enjoy the nearby trails accessible from the lodge, the verbenas full of hummingbird and butterfly activity, where we hope to see Violet-bellied Hummingbird, Pale-bellied Hermit, Long-billed Starthroat, Blue-throated Goldentail, and, if lucky, the stunning Ruby-Topaz Hummingbird feeding here.
+Barred Puffbird, Spot-crowned Barbet, Olivaceous Piculet, White-headed Wren, King Vulture, Red-rumped Woodpecker, and Streak-headed Woodcreeper are birds we may encounter this afternoon.
+If desired, we can hike up the slope to stand in the shadows of two giant Cuipo trees.
 Later in the afternoon we meet again to review our checklist and enjoy cocktails as the sun sets for the day.
 We will enjoy a final dinner together to wrap up the tour, and once again listen for the calls of owls and night birds around the camp after dark.
 Dinner at CANOPY CAMP.

 The Canopy Tower is located in impressive rainforest atop Semaphore Hill within Soberanía National Park, 35 miles north of Panamá City in the Republic of Panamá right in the center of the New World— and just 2½ hours from Miami!
 It’s one of best locations for birding lodges in Panama.